ACM SIGGRAPH Policy Guidelines

 Under the previous bylaws if there were N positions open then we only required N+1 candidates and the top N candidates were the winners.
 So, if there were three positions open, then we required at least four candidates with the top three being the winners.
 Under the new bylaws, we are dividing the open positions into different slots with at least two candidates for each slot.
 For example, if three director positions are open in a given election, the Nominations Committee might select two (or more) candidates from industry to run for one of the open director positions, two from academia to run for the second position, and two from the education community to run for the third.
 This “bucketing” of the candidates into positions will allow the nominations committee to ensure that all three open director roles aren’t filled, for instance, with members who are from academia or that the EC doesn’t have only representation from North America.
 With this modification to the Bylaws, the nominating committee will be able to achieve increased diversity in skillset, area of expertise, and geography on the EC.

 5.4 Petition candidates.
 A petition from 1% of the members of ACM SIGGRAPH who are eligible to vote will place other consenting and eligible candidates on the ballot.
 All candidates must be ACM SIGGRAPH Professional members.
 The petition process will be in accordance with the ACM SIG petition process.
 The staff at ACM HQ who manage the election process will assign a successful petition candidate to the appropriate director position after being given the director position descriptions by the Nominations Committee.
-If there is uncertainty about the appropriate director position for the petition candidate the ACM HQ staff may consult with the Chair of the Nominations Committee.
+If there is uncertainty about the appropriate director position for the petition candidate the ACM HQ staff may consult with the Chair of the Nominations Committee who will consult with their committee for the final decision.

 5.5 Election.
 ACM Headquarters will conduct the election among eligible voters by August 15, following the election procedures of the ACM, unless different procedures have been approved by the SGB.
 Of all the ballots returned in an election, the candidate receiving the largest number of effective votes for each position is declared the winner.
 ACM policies will be followed in resolving ties.
 The individual vote counts for each race from an EC election will be shared with the Nominations Committee.
 The candidates can request the results of their race from the Chair of the Nominations Committee.
 The EC can vote to have the vote counts released to the Chair of the EC.
 They will not be made public as part of the election results announcement.
 The total number of votes and the percentage of the membership that voted shall be made public.